 There is detail from other part of the model projected on my normal map: (example: A detail from upper arm is projected on side of the torso.)
 Make sure cage isn’t too big and doesn’t intersect with opposite polygons.
 If you are not using cage, search distance is too high, just set a lower value for it.

 TIPS & TRICKS

-FLOATERS: If you want to add some more detail on your hi-poly before baking, there’s no need to add 50 subdivision levels and billion swift loops.
+FLOATERS: If you want to add some more detail on your hi-poly before baking, there’s no need to add 50 subdivision levels and billion edge loops.
 Easier way is to create small detail as individual object and just keep it floating a bit above your hi-poly mesh.